Koopex/uosc_history_menu/README.md

 ## 3. Bookmark Management

-You can add any history record or currently playing video as a bookmark and manage them.
+- You can add any history record or currently playing video as a bookmark and manage them.
+- Quick bookmark mode: Add bookmarks directly to the default bookmark group without group selection.
+Toggle with the hotkey `script-binding uosc_history/toggle_quick_mark`.

 | Operation | Group | Bookmark Item |
 | --- | --- | --- |